Jump-Comedy/jump-comedy-docs/docs/service-fees.md

 - Tickets between $50.01 and $75: $3.00
 - Tickets greater than $75: 5%

-There is no other credit card processing fee or other fee.
+There is no other transaction fees (e.g., credit card processing, seating, venue etc).
 Everything is included in this amount.

-## Payout Service Fees
+## (Optional) Payout Service Fees

 We do not charge any service fees if you select the option of immediately paying out every order.